system-zero/system-zero/src/data/semantics/Language.md

   return fibo_tail (n - 1, b, a + b)

   # Functions always return a value and functions that don't return a value.
   # This value is `null` by default.
-For C functionsthis is guarranteed by the
+For C functions this is guarranteed by the
   # function signature, which is always a VALUE type.

   # Functions can be anonymous.